There are some common side effects during pregnancy which you may experience throughout each trimester.

 “Stand facing a wall.
 With your feet 40cms from the wall, cross your arms in front of your face.
 Then lean your crossed arms on the wall sliding them up the wall above your head and stretching yourself up as far as possible.
 Hold the position for as long as comfortable.
 This lifts the diaphragm and rib cage up off the uterus and really provides huge temporary relief, especially if the pain is caused by a breech baby’s hard little head wedged under your ribs.”

-Pregnancy Side Effect #13 – Tender / Sore Breasts
+Side Effects During Pregnancy Tip #13 – Tender / Sore Breasts

 One of the very first signs of pregnancy can be breast heaviness or discomfort and / or a tingling sensation in the nipples.
 Tenderness of the breasts is often continual throughout your pregnancy and generally increases towards birth.
 This is the result of hormones preparing your breasts for lactation – your milk ducts grow and stretch, filling with milk.
 Make sure you get fitted with a supportive bra and if you have larger breasts, you might consider wearing one at night too.